product guideFeb 27, 2026·11 min read

 How long does setup take?+

 The README walks through setup in approximately 9 minutes.
 Import the workflow JSON, configure your Pipedrive, Anthropic, and Slack API keys, set your DHS scoring weights, and trigger a test deal update.
+Review the error handling matrix in the bundle — it documents the recovery path for each failure mode.

 Can I customize the scoring criteria?+

 Yes.
 The DHS scoring weights are configurable in the Analyst agent’s Set node.
 Adjust the relative importance of deal stage velocity, engagement recency, stakeholder signals, and competitive risk for your pipeline.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Can I route alerts to different Slack channels?+